Skip to main content

 Technology resources:

-• Control and Optimization using Distributed Agent-based System (CODAS) resource integration software test bed platform, which integrates ORNL-developed hardware and software with controls, communications, and protection.
+• Control and Optimization using Distributed Agent-based System (CODAS): A resource integration software test bed platform that integrates ORNL-developed hardware and software with advanced controls, communications, and protection.

-• Two 480V, 1200A 3-phase AC busways and one 1500V, 2400A DC busway provides interconnection paths between the 6 test stations, with remote-controlled interfaces for each bus at each test station.
-This includes remotely reconfigurable trip settings, interconnect measurements, and isolation.
+• Hybrid AC/DC Bus Infrastructure: Features two 480V, 1200A 3-phase AC busways and one 1500V, 2400A DC busway, providing robust interconnection paths between the six test stations.
+Includes remote-controlled interfaces for each bus, allowing for reconfigurable trip settings, interconnect measurements, and isolation.

-• Each test station can operate with two source emulators (independently or coupled together) and two load emulators (independently or coupled together) at the same time.
+• Flexible Emulation: Each test station can simultaneously operate two source emulators (independently or coupled) and two load emulators (independently or coupled).
+This is ideal for modeling complex scenarios, such as integrating on-site power solutions with high-demand, variable loads like data centers.

-• Grid emulators allow sags, swells, transients, and many more features to test the converters and a distributed system for robustness.
+• Grid Disturbance Simulation: Advanced grid emulators can simulate sags, swells, transients, and many other features to stress-test converters and the overall interconnected system for robustness and resilience.

-• Remotely controllable bidirectional DC test systems capable of 100kW each and operating ranges of 600V and 1200V.
+• High-Power DC Test Systems: Includes remotely controllable bidirectional DC test systems, each capable of 100kW and operating at ranges of 600V and 1200V.